Nature Patchwork: Connecting Nature, Connecting People - One Patch at a Time

 Leamington's Nature Patchwork launch event

-Join us at Leamington’s Nature Patchwork launch event on Saturday 8 March 2025, at The Sydni Centre to learn more.
-Entry is free!
+The Leamington Nature Patchwork launch event was held on Saturday 8 March 2025, at The Sydni Centre.

-Experts will be on hand with advice on creating habitats for our local wildlife, as well as 20-minute talks by local specialists.
+Experts were on hand with advice on creating habitats for our local wildlife, along with 20-minute talks by local specialists.

-Be sure to check out our amazing Nature Patchwork map of Leamington Spa, created by talented local sewists and coordinated by Sandy from Lott Bazaar.
-Each beautiful patch features a local species and was specially sewn and donated for this event.
+An amazing Nature Patchwork map of Leamington Spa was also created by talented local sewists and coordinated by Sandy from Lott Bazaar to help launch the initiative.
+Each beautiful patch featured a local species and was specially sewn and donated for the event.
 A big thank you to Sandy, Anna, Nicky, Claire, Sarah, Jenny, Kath and Margaret, as well as to Queensway Court for hosting the sewing machines where the patches were sewn together to form the patchwork map.

 Get in touch